 Should you require any further information, please contact the School Office.

 The School has a Complaints Procedure which is shown below.
-During the past 12 months no formal complaints have been registered.
+During the past 12 months one formal complaint has been registered.

 Under the Data protection act Duncombe School processes “personal data” including “sensitive personal data” (such as medical information), for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the school.
 The school seeks to ensure that all relevant legal obligations of the school parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 1998.
 The school has a comprehensive policy covering data governance and is registered with the Information Commissioners Office.